Roroshi7/Portfolio/README.md

 ## Getting Started

-To set up this project locally, make sure you have `node.js` and `git` installed on your system.
+To set up this project locally, ensure that you have `node.js` and `git` installed on your machine.

 ## 🛠 Installation and Setup Instructions

 1. Clone the repository:
    `git clone https://github.com/roshanshiroorkar/portfolio.git`

-2. Go into the project directory:
+2. Navigate into the project directory:
    `cd portfolio`

-3. Install all required dependencies:
+3. Install dependencies:
    `npm install`

 4. Start the development server:
    `npm start`

 Now open [http://localhost:3000](http://localhost:3000) in your browser to view the project.
-It will auto-reload on file changes.
+It will automatically reload when you make changes.

 ## Usage Instructions

-Go to the `/src/components/` directory.
+Navigate to the `/src/components/` directory.
-All components and content are stored there—edit them to reflect your personal data, projects, and preferences.
+You'll find all the components there—edit them to update your content, projects, and design.

 ### Show your support

-If you like this project, please ⭐ the repo and share it!
+If you like this project, please ⭐ the repository and share it!
+You can fork this repo to modify and make changes of your own.
+Please give proper credit by linking back to [RoshanShiroorkar](https://github.com/roshanshiroorkar/portfolio).
+Thanks!